spotify/spotify-json/README.md

 A C++11 JSON writer and parser library.
 It

+* parses and serializes directly to and from statically typed C++ objects,
 * requires very little boilerplate code,
 * is fast,
 * comes with [a good suite of tests](test),